godaddy/serverless-aws-servicecatalog/README.md

 ### Configure the serveless.yml in your lambda project
-regardless of how you deployed the CloudFormation above, you now need to copy the output values from CloudFormation to your `serverless.yml` file.
+Regardless of how you deployed the CloudFormation above, you now need to copy the output values from CloudFormation to your `serverless.yml` file.

 1. get the output params
     a. using the cli
     ```shell
     aws cloudformation  describe-stacks --stack-name Serverless-SC-Portfolio-Stack
     ```

-    b. or in the AWS Console
+    b. or in the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation)
     - in CloudFormation, open the Serverless-SC-Portfolio-Stack stack
     - expand Outputs